 Camilla Tassi

-Passionate about the production process, she has produced and directed musical works, including Song from the Uproar by Missy Mazzoli and Talk to Me Like the Rain by Larry Delinger.
-She's also produced G.F.
-Handel's La Resurrezione HWV 47 and If This is a Man: music, science, and humanity, an interdisciplinary project and tribute to Italian chemist and author Primo Levi - which included the US Premiere of Ennio Morricone's Se questo e` un uomo for chamber orchestra, soprano, and reciting voice.
-Other productions include an original multimedia presentation on Giacomo Carissimi's music, Pen e tormenti, and she has assistant directed at the Berlin Opera Academy and Oberlin in Italy Arezzo Opera Festival.
+produced and directed works including Song from the Uproar (CT), Talk to Me Like the Rain (NH), La Resurrezione (IN), If This is a Man: music, science, and humanity (IN) - which included the US Premiere of Ennio Morricone's Se questo e` un uomo for chamber orchestra, soprano, and reciting voice.

-As an Italian coach & translator, she has created program translations for Carnegie Hall (L'Arpeggiata), worked for Apollo's Fire, and coached diction for recitals and performances.
+As an Italian coach & translator, original translations for Carnegie Hall (L'Arpeggiata), Apollo's Fire, and diction coaching.

-As a coloratura soprano, Camilla has had the chance to perform operatic roles such as "Cunegonde" in Leonard Bernstein's Candide, "Celia" in Roger Steptoe's opera premiere As You Like It, and "Drusilla" in Monteverdi's L'Incoronazione di Poppea.
-Chorally, she sang with the Yale Schola Cantorum and NYPhil.
-She's also taken lessons in piano, organ, and harpsichord.
+As a classical vocalist, "Cunegonde" Candide, "Celia" As You Like It, and "Drusilla" L'Incoronazione di Poppea.
+Chorally, she sang with the Yale Schola Cantorum and NY Philharmonic.
+Instrumental proficiency in piano and harpsichord.

 Recent Awards